eniklas/gamatrix/README.md

 ## Introduction

 gamatrix-gog is a tool to compare the games owned by several users, and list all the games they have in common.
-Since GOG Galaxy supports almost all major digital distribution platforms through integrations, it's a great service for aggregating most of your games in one place. gamatrix-gog uses the sqlite database that GOG Galaxy stores locally to pull its data from; this generally means you'll need to get a copy of the DB from each of your friends to compare them.
-The upside is that you don't need to do any authentication or worry about your friends making their profiles public; the downside is that the data is only as current as the DBs you have.
+Since GOG Galaxy supports almost all major digital distribution platforms through integrations, it's a great service for aggregating most of your games in one place. gamatrix-gog uses the sqlite database that GOG Galaxy stores locally to pull its data from; users can upload their DBs via the main page.

 The name comes from [gamatrix](https://github.com/d3r3kk/gamatrix), another tool for comparing games.
 This project may eventually be integrated into it.